ablaberge/demultiplex/Assignment-the-first/Answers.md

 numMatched: int = 0
 numUnk: int = 0
 indexPairs: dict = {}
-Open indexes.txt for reading:
-    Add each sequence as a key and each index name as a value Open all 4 input FASTQs for reading:
+Open all 4 input FASTQs for reading:
     While true:
         Get the next record in every file
         If we've reached the end of the file (next record == ''):
             Break
-        If any char in R2.fq or R3.fq (indexes) sequences is undetermined OR index not in list:
+        Get reverse complement of R3 sequence to use for reminader of loop If any char in R2.fq or R3.fq (indexes) sequences is undetermined OR index not in list:
+            Append index sequences to headers
-            Add R1.fq and R4.fq records to unk fastqs Append index sequences to headers
+            Add R1.fq and R4.fq records to unk fastqs Increment numUnk
-            Increment numUnk
         Elif indexes from R2.fq and R3.fq match:
+            Append index sequences to headers
             Add R1.fq and R4.fq records to index_R1.fq and index_R2.fq respectively
-            Append index sequences to headers
             Increment numMatched
         Else (we have swapped indices):
+            Append index sequences to headers
             Add R1.fq and R4.fq records to hopped_R1.fq and hopped_R2.fq respectively
-            Append index sequences to headers
             Increment numHopped
+        Increment index1,index2 in indexPairs dict Print summary stats as decribed above
 ```

 7. High level functions.
 For each function, be sure to include: